-Information for patients
+Information for patients from Women's Health

 You have been referred for a laparoscopic hysterectomy.
 This leaflet explains what a laparoscopic hysterectomy is, what the operation includes, and how you should look after yourself after your surgery.

 This leaflet is not meant to replace the information discussed between you and your doctor, but can act as a starting point for such a discussion or as a useful reminder of the key points.